nateshmbhat/rm-trash/README.md

 **Options :**

 ```
--n : no trash option .
+--no-trash : no trash option .
 ```
 Add this option to the command to prevent it from putting the files to trash.
 Useful when you want to remove huge amount of files and sizes.